apache/flink/docs/dev/table/hive/read_write_hive.md

 Flink SQL> INSERT OVERWRITE mytable SELECT 'Tom', 25;
 {% endhighlight %}

-We support partition table too, Consider there is a myparttable table with four columns: name, age, my_type and my_date.
-Column my_type and column my_date are the partition columns.
+We support partitioned table too, Consider there is a partitioned table named myparttable with four columns: name, age, my_type and my_date, in types ...... my_type and my_date are the partition keys.

 {% highlight bash %}
 # ------ Insert with static partition ------